-Subject to the approval of the Board of Commissioners, county constitutional officers, may opt to include their employees under the coverage of the above sections of these policies and procedures in a manner consistent with the Official Code of Georgia Annotated 36-1-21(b).
+Subject to the approval of the Board of Commissioners, county constitutional offices which are not already subject to the county's civil service system pursuant to 0.C.G.A. § 36-1-21 , may opt to include their employees under the coverage of the above sections of these policies and procedures in a manner consistent with the Official Code of Georgia Annotated 36-1-21 (b).